 4. Make your way to Machu Picchu

 Ok, so while there are lots of things to do in Peru, you honestly can’t come here and visit Machu Picchu.
-It is truly worth all the hype and the title of world wonder.
+It is truly worth all the hype and the title of a world wonder.
 I had the honour of doing the 4-day Inca hike during my visit, last year, where I looked upon the ruins in awe as the sun rose over the surrounding mountains.
 I visited the Inca Bridge that is over 500 years old and walked along the side of a cliff on a path built to last through the times.

 5. Be wow'd by Rainbow Mountain

 Quite recently, a new mountain has started to gain popularity near Cusco, Peru and has taken over social media as traveller’s flock there.
 That mountain is the vibrantly coloured Rainbow Mountain.
-Located at a literal breath taking 5200 meters above sea level, the short hike up can be challenging as altitude sickness sets in.
+Located at a literal breathtaking 5200 meters above sea level, the short hike up can be challenging as altitude sickness sets in.
 But, as you reach the top the entire ordeal becomes worth it.
-Above the clouds, the colours of Rainbow Mountain come alive and really stand out against the surrounding landscapes.
+Above the clouds, the colours of Rainbow Mountain come alive and stand out against the surrounding landscapes.